Emotional health assessment and treatment for UCSF employees

 - Timely access to assessment and ongoing clinical care as needed for those experiencing moderate to severe symptoms, including individual and group therapy

-- Interventions for specific groups in need of specialized support (front-line providers, staff who have tested positive for COVID-19, etc.)
+- Interventions for departments and groups in need of specialized support (front-line providers, staff who have tested positive for COVID-19, etc.)

 Employees requesting assessment and ongoing care through the Cope Program will have the option to be treated by UCSF Psychiatry and Behavioral Sciences clinicians or, if they prefer, to be connected with their existing health provider.